 Let CPA Help Too!

 We know you need a toolbox full of skills in order to cope with the challenges life throws at us.
 At CPA, we will always encourage patients to explore coping mechanisms that work best for them.
 However, we also know that a number of those skills come from counseling and different methods of therapy.
-Cristina Panaccione and Associates has two locations in the South Hills.
+Cristina Panaccione and Associates has three locations in the South Hills.
 We are currently accepting a limited number of new patients, so check out our videos to learn more about how we can help teach you the skills to find hope!

 Let hope heal you.
 Let hope change you.
 And let hope let you change the world.